Bli-AIk/Undertale-Changer-Template/PLAN.md

 ---

-[^1]: Mainly, it will add functionalities like calculating beats, etc.
+[^1]: Mainly will add features such as beat count calculation.
-[^2]: Will attempt to add an extra option in the settings to allow the game to be displayed at low resolution while magnifying the display resolution.
-This is friendlier for lower-performance computers.
+[^2]: An additional setting option will be attempted that allows setting the game screen to a low resolution while magnifying the display resolution.
+This is more friendly for computers with lower performance.
-[^3]: This script will encapsulate all Unity-related Debug functions for internal calls, which will execute only within the editor.
+[^3]: This script will encapsulate all Unity's Debug-related functions for calling, which will only execute within the editor.
-[^4]: This scene will list all story contents consistent with in-game display methods for quick proofreading.
+[^4]: This scene will list all plot contents, consistent with how they are displayed in the game, facilitating quick proofreading.
-[^5]: That is, allowing multiple battles and battles within the game.
+[^5]: This allows multiple battles and multiple fights within the game.
-[^6]: Localization personnel can provide localization support to players in advance by releasing a CC subtitle preview version during the stage where translations are completed but not formally embedded.
+[^6]: Localizers can provide localized support to players in advance by releasing preview versions of CC subtitles once the translation is completed but not formally integrated.
-[^7]: The KR system is realized through Buffs.
+[^7]: The KR system is implemented through Buffs.